NACOPHORINI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

 The early instars of these Caterpillars are deep lemon-yellow to light green with a broad grey dorsal band, and a brown head.
-Mature larvae are green with faint reddish-brown dots, and a narrow, continuous pale yellow lateral stripe.
+Mature larvae are green with faint reddish-brown dots, and a narrow, continuous pale yellow lateral stripe along each side.
 The head is green with maroon crown.

 The Caterpillars feed on the foliage of :

 Both sexes of adult moth have grey wings showing darker grey veins.
 The hind wings become paler toward the bases.
-Each wing has a dark spot near the middle.
+Each wing has a dark spot near the middle, splt by an interrupted narrow white streak.
+The males have feathery antennae, and the females have thread-like antennae.
 When resting, the moths hold their wings folded over the back like a tent, unlike many other Geometrid species.
 The moths have a wingspan of about 5.5 cms.

 Further reading :

 Peter B. McQuillan, Catherine J. Young, & Alistair M.M.
 Richardson,

 A revision of the Australian moth genus Paralaea Guest (Lepidoptera: Geometridae: Ennominae),

 Volume 15, part 3 (2001), pp. 277-317.